galaxyproject/total-perspective-vortex/docs/topics/tpv_by_example.rst

 Per-user resource pools
 -----------------------
-A *resource pool* caps the aggregate cores, memory and GPUs a single user may consume across their concurrently active jobs.
-This is important when exposing User Defined Tools (UDTs), where one user could otherwise submit many jobs and monopolise the cluster.
+A *resource pool* caps the aggregate cores, memory and GPUs a single user may consume across their concurrently active jobs — a general way to stop any one user from monopolising the cluster by submitting many jobs at once.
+It is particularly useful when exposing User Defined Tools (UDTs), where untrusted, user-authored tools make such a limit essential, but it applies just as well to ordinary tools.

 Pools are a **first-class TPV entity**, declared in a top-level ``pools:`` collection alongside ``tools:``, ``users:``, ``roles:`` and ``destinations:``.
 A pool governs a job when the job's